Reviews for Mary Moody Northen Theatre Performances

 Sounds like a downer, doesn’t it?
 But no, it isn’t at all – Chekhov draws each of the characters vividly and director Sheila Gordon keeps her actors bouncing off one another, taking the greatest possible advantage of the remarkable, large “theatre in a square” that is the Mary Moody Northern Theatre

 St Edward’s Mary Moody Northern Theatre with its current production of The Three Sisters of Chekhov has again realized a fine synergy by adding two professional actors to an admirable cast of undergraduates.The quality and success of university productions in the Austin area is almost depressing – so much talent and energy!
-This is a great boon for those of us who take the time to explore it, but it seems strange to have all that star …
+This is a great boon for those of us who take the time to explore it, but it seems strange to have all …

 by Michael Meigs